jaimitpatel/Work-Day-Scheduler/README.md

 The challenge for this week was to create a day planner which would allow any user to save data entered into local storage, and be pulled whenever you restarted the site.

-The way I was able to do this was to use moment.js to current time and date.
+The way I was able to do this was to use moment.js to in order to find current date and time.

 This is what we had to accomplish: